-While there are, in fact, some manufacturers offering ELDs for over $5000 in a span of 3 years (roughly amounting to $1600+ per year), there are those who offer ELDs for much less than that.
+While there are, in fact, some manufacturers offering ELDs for over $5000 in a span of 3 years (roughly amounting to $1600+ per year), there are ELD vendors, such as KeepTruckin, who offer ELDs for much less than that.

 Having said that, trucking companies need to remember that while there are costs associated with having ELDs, they don’t necessarily have to break the bank to be ELD compliant.
-If anything, once ELDs are installed, trucking companies can benefit from reducing fuel wastage and the amount they pay for HOS violations since ELDs almost take care of that.
+If anything, once ELDs are installed, trucking companies can benefit from reducing fuel wastage and the amount they pay for HOS violations.

 Lowering the Costs of Running a Fleet